robjinman/pro_office_calc/README.md

 Set the QT_DIR variable in CMakelists.txt to the Qt installation directory.

 Open the x64 Native Tools command prompt.
-Build the dependencies first by creating a the directory dependencies/build/win64 and from there running
+Build the dependencies first by creating the directory dependencies/build/win64 and from there running

 ```